edwine-nyakundi/chatbot/README.md

 # chatbot
-#creating a simple chatbot in python
+#creating a simple chatbot in python!
 #after completing python want to horn my skills on this simple project